What is leptospirosis?

 Does the DNA-PCR test always work?

-In very rare cases, the DNA-PCR may be positive even when true infection is not present (false positive).
-It usually occurs in dogs that have been in contact with another type of Leptospira, one that does not cause disease.
+In rare cases, the DNA-PCR may be positive even when true infection is not present (false positive).
+It usually occurs in dogs that have been in contact with another type of Leptospira that does not cause disease.
 These dogs are not ill and usually have unremarkable routine test results.
 For this reason, routine testing should always be completed before testing for leptospirosis by DNA-PCR.

 What is the MAT test for leptospirosis?

 The MAT or microscopic agglutination test detects the presence of antibodies against Leptospira in a dog's blood.
-If the level of antibodies (called a titer) is high enough or can be shown to be rising over time, then infection is confirmed.
+If the level of antibodies (called a titer) is high enough or can be shown to rise over time, then infection is confirmed.

 Does the MAT always work?

 The MAT is an excellent test, but it also has limitations.
-It is a slower test than the DNA-PCR test and it may take several days to get results back from the laboratory.
-Sometimes a follow-up test (called a convalescent sample) is needed to confirm infection, which delays the diagnosis even further.
-Also, test results can be inconclusive if the patient has been previously vaccinated for leptospirosis, or if antibiotics were given early in the course of disease before the immune system had time to start producing antibodies.
+It is a slower test than the DNA-PCR test, and it may take several days to get results from the laboratory.
+Sometimes a follow-up test (called a convalescent sample) is needed to confirm infection, which further delays the diagnosis.
+Also, test results can be inconclusive if the patient has been previously vaccinated for leptospirosis or if antibiotics were given early in the course of the disease before the immune system had time to start producing antibodies.